yoyooyooo/chatwise-mcp/README.md

 - After `search_conversations`, pull top 2 chats without tool outputs, then re‑pull a specific chat with tools enabled if needed:
   - First: `{ "chatIds": ["<top1>", "<top2>"], "includeTools": false }`
   - Then (deep dive): `{ "chatIds": ["<top1>"], "includeTools": true }`

+### delete_conversation

+Delete a specific conversation and all its messages (from the local ChatWise SQLite database).
+Supports dry‑run.

+Parameters:
+- `chatId`: string — ID of the chat to delete
+- `dry_run?`: boolean — Defaults to `false`.
+When `true`, returns counts only and performs no deletion

+Returns: JSON, for example:
+- dry‑run: `{ "status": "ok", "dryRun": true, "chatId": "abc", "exists": true, "toDelete": { "chat": 1, "messages": 42 } }`
+- deletion: `{ "status": "ok", "dryRun": false, "chatId": "abc", "deleted": { "chat": 1, "messages": 42 } }`

+Note: Only deletes DB rows (`message` and `chat`); it does not remove any files on disk referenced by `generatedFiles`.

 ## Environment Variables